 - 43% of American families spend more than they make each year.

-- 75% of Americans don’t have enough to cover 6 months of expenses.
+- 75% of Americans don’t have enough saved to cover six months worth of expenses.

 - 27% have no savings at all.